 You really need to stay physically active and keep (or get) your body in shape.
 The older we get, the stronger our bodies need to be to withstand health issues that may come our way.

-Some suggestions are walking every day and maybe count your steps using an app or pedometer to increase your awareness.
+Some suggestions are walking every day and maybe counting your steps using an app or pedometer to increase your awareness.
 Health professionals say walking is one of the best ways to keep our bodies healthy.
 It keeps everything moving if you know what I mean.
 And Don’t forget to take your dog if you have one.
 This is a win-win for both of you!

 - Run/jog (totally not for me!)